 4. Being an artificial juridical person, organization, AOP, BOI, Local Authority or cooperative society is not allowed.

-5. For property or assets outside the country, you must be an individual or HUF resident to e-file ITR.
+5. For property or assets outside the country, you must be an individual or HUF resident to know how to e-file Income tax Return

 6. Returns must be provided under section 139(4B)(ITR7)